vaishr/Food_Around_World/README.md

 # World Eats

-Interactive food map of the world made with D3, Node.js, Express, and Flickr API Play with it here: http://world-eats.herokuapp.com
+Interactive food map of the world made with D3, Node.js, Express, and Flickr

+Play with it here: http://world-eats.herokuapp.com

 ## Requirements